An Intensive 5-day Training Course

-This Oxford Finance and Budgeting training Course provides an introduction to finance and accounting for those who have no prior knowledge of this business area.
+This Finance & Accounting for Office Administrators & Secretaries training course provides an introduction to finance and accounting for those who have no prior knowledge of this business area.
 It is designed to train the participants to support operational and financial processes.
-Those attending this Oxford training course will gain a clear understanding of the essential terminology of finance and accounting.
+Those attending this training course will gain a clear understanding of the essential terminology of finance and accounting.
 They will also learn the principles and techniques of accounting systems through practical examples and exercises.

-The highlights of this Oxford training course will be:
+The highlights of this Oxford Management Centre Finance & Accounting for Office Administrators & Secretaries training course will be:

-The Basic Principles of Accounting clearly explained
+- The Basic Principles of Accounting clearly explained

-Knowledge and Confidence in Accounting for a range of business transactions will be developed by using straightforward worked examples
+- Knowledge and Confidence in Accounting for a range of business transactions will be developed by using straightforward worked examples

-Simple but Effective Tools for Analysing your Business Performance and Position
+- Simple but Effective Tools for Analysing your Business Performance and Position

-Basic Management Accounting Principles that help to ensure your business is efficient and profitable
+- Basic Management Accounting Principles that help to ensure your business is efficient and profitable

 - How and Why the Use of Budgets can help to achieve overall business targets and objectives?

-At the end of this Oxford training Course participants will:
+At the end of this Finance & Accounting for Office Administrators & Secretaries training course participants will:

-Appreciate the importance of the accounting and finance function
+- Appreciate the importance of the accounting and finance function

-Understand accounting for routine business transactions
+- Understand accounting for routine business transactions

-Be able to prepare simple financial statements
+- Be able to prepare simple financial statements

-Be able to analyse company performance using basic ratios
+- Be able to analyse company performance using basic ratios

-Be aware of costing and budgeting techniques to maintain efficiency and profitability
+- Be aware of costing and budgeting techniques to maintain efficiency and profitability

 This Oxford Finance & Accounting for Office Administrators & Secretaries training programme is highly interactive: in the very first session you will be working with case exercises and solving problems.
 You will be encouraged to make the link between the training room and your office and organisation.